Position Title / Rank: Assistant or Associate Professor in Diagnostic Imaging

 Department: Clinical Studies

-The Ontario Veterinary College offers state of the art diagnostic equipment including but not limited to a 1.5 Tesla high field General Electric MRI, 16-slice CT, digital radiology, PACS system, state of the art ultrasonography, scintigraphy, gait analysis area for kinetics and kinematic work.
-The Diagnostic Imaging service supports all other services within the large and companion animal hospitals including internal medicine, surgery, avian and exotic medicine, neurology, cardiology, oncology and emergency and critical care.
+The Ontario Veterinary College offers state of the art diagnostic equipment including but not limited to a 1.5 Tesla high field General Electric MRI, 16-slice CT, digital radiology, fluoroscopy, PACS system, state of the art ultrasonography, scintigraphy, and large animal cone beam CT (Pegaso).
+The Diagnostic Imaging service supports all other services within the large and companion animal hospitals including internal medicine, surgery, neurology, cardiology, oncology, ophthalmology, avian and exotics, and emergency and critical care.
 The faculty and staff in the Department of Clinical Studies and the OVC HSC are committed to delivering the very best of patient care.
 The ability to work with others in a collegial team atmosphere is essential.

 Department of Clinical Studies

 University of Guelph